-Ms Debra Fullarton.
-The service agreement with CA Direct Pty Ltd provides non-executive director services to the Group for a fee of \$3,000 per month during the reporting period.
-During the reporting period her director fee was changed to \$4,000 per month effective 1 August 2022 in line with her change of position to the Non-Executive Chair.
-Ms Fullarton provides services to the Group on behalf of CA Direct Pty Ltd. The agreement can be terminated by the director by providing ninety days' written notice or by shareholders following a resolution of a general meeting; or by operation of law including if the director becomes disqualified from acting as a director of a public company pursuant to the Corporations Act or Bankruptcy Act.
+Ms Debra Fullarton (resigned on 28 May 2024).
+The service agreement with CA Direct Pty Ltd provided non-executive director services to the Group for a fee of \$4,000 per month during the reporting period.
+Ms Fullarton provided services to the Group on behalf of CA Direct Pty Ltd. The agreement can be terminated by the director by providing ninety days' written notice or by shareholders following a resolution of a general meeting; or by operation of law including if the director becomes disqualified from acting as a director of a public company pursuant to the Corporations Act or Bankruptcy Act.
+This agreement was terminated during the year following the resignation of her directorship with the Group.